vinceimbat/vinceimbat/content/the real sesshin.md

 ## November 22, Tuesday

 One of the exercises in the book _**[Designing Your Life](https://designingyour.life/the-book/)**_, which I am slowly realizing is a compelling book that integrates a lot of lessons I have learned in the past about career planning and job searching, is writing your philosophy of work (workview) and philosophy of life (lifeview).
-After writing [[thoughts/my workview]] and [[thoughts/my lifeview]], I reflected on how the two relate to each other.
+After writing [[my workview]] and [[my lifeview]], I reflected on how the two relate to each other.

 I realized that both my worview and my lifeview have this minimalist and balanced view of money that acknowledges its importance but only as a supportive element.
 I internally agree that the most important things happen not in exchange spaces but in gift spaces.
 I realized that I have never truly been driven by money.
 I have been very cheap in my life and could be even cheaper if needed.
 The more I don’t think about how I can generate more income, the better.
 On a related tangent, because the main work is inner and its movement is slow, fame is not part of the equation.
 I am never motivated by it.